-In addition to the university guidelines on academic dismissal, as outlined in the Academic Policies and Regulations section of this catalog, the following rule applies:
+University guidelines on repeating courses and on academic dismissal apply, as outlined in the Academic Policies and Regulations section of this catalog.
+In addition, participants may take no more than one course with a subsequent cohort to improve their grade.